sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 We plot the GPU time against the input length along with the fitted curve in Figure 3.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/figure3_efficiency.png" class="img-fluid" title="Figure 3" %}
 <div class="caption">Figure 3.
-GPU time vs. input length for TTT and ICL.
-The dashed lines represent the fitted curves, showing linear growth for TTT and quadratic growth for ICL.
+GPU time vs. input length for LIFT and ICL.
+The dashed lines represent the fitted curves, showing linear growth for LIFT and quadratic growth for ICL.
 The red cross indicates the input length at which ICL runs out of memory.</div>

-First, we observe that our method is significantly more **memory-efficient** than ICL.
+First, we observe that LIFT is significantly more **memory-efficient** than ICL.
 Notably, ICL runs out of memory when the input length exceeds 90k tokens.
 Upon closer inspection, we find that the cache of hidden states for previous tokens consumes most of the memory in ICL.
-In contrast, our method is capable of **handling arbitrarily long inputs**.
-Our truncation strategy ensures that our method only involves fine-tuning and inference on short text segments, eliminating the need for extensive caching.
+In contrast, LIFT is capable of **handling arbitrarily long inputs**.
+Our truncation strategy ensures that LIFT only involves fine-tuning and inference on short text segments, eliminating the need for extensive caching.

 Empirically, we find that the time cost of ICL grows quadratically with input length, while our method scales linearly.
-However, we also observe that the constant factor in the computational complexity of our method is non-negligible.
+However, we also observe that the constant factor in the computational complexity of LIFT is non-negligible.
 As a result, our method only surpasses ICL in time efficiency when the input length exceeds a certain threshold above 200k tokens.
-The primary cost of our method arises from the multi-epoch Test Time Training (TTT).
-We propose that by designing tasks that are more aligned with the strengths of TTT, the efficiency of the TTT method can be significantly improved.
+The primary cost of our method arises from the multi-epoch fine-tuning.
+We propose that by designing tasks that are more aligned with the strengths of LIFT, the efficiency of the LIFT framework can be significantly improved.

 # 5. Limitations and future works

-1. **Limitations of TTT without ICL**\\
+1. **Limitations of LIFT without ICL**\\
   While we often employ truncated contexts to simplify inference on lengthy texts, this approach is proven insufficient for tasks that demand precise information extraction from extended contexts, such as the Needle in a Haystack (NIAH) task (shown in Appendix A).
 For those tasks, ICL remains indispensable.

-2. **More advanaded TTT methods**\\
+2. **More advanced LIFT methods**\\
-  We introduce an intuitive strategy, TTT, for handling long contexts, showcasing its potential to address challenges associated with lengthy inputs.
-However, pretrained LLMs may not naturally align with our training methods.
-To bridge this gap, we incorporate SFT.
-Our vision is to generalize the concept of TTT to any pretrained LLM, enhancing its flexibility and adaptability without requiring extensive retraining.
+  We introduce an intuitive strategy, LIFT, for handling long contexts, showcasing its potential to address challenges associated with lengthy inputs.
+However, pretrained LLMs may not be naturally familiar with LIFT framework.
+To bridge this gap, we incorporate pre-LIFT SFT, but our vision is to generalize the LIFT framework to any pretrained LLM, enhancing its flexibility and adaptability without requiring extensive retraining.

-3. **Strategy to extract parametric knowledge after TTT**\\
+3. **Strategy to extract parametric knowledge after LIFT**\\
-  Through TTT, embedding source text into the model's internal parameters enhances its familiarity with the original content and strengthens memory retention.
-However, the effectiveness of downstream tasks still depends on the model's ability to autonomously extract and utilize the parametric knowledge gained during TTT.
-Our experiments (Appendix B) reveal that explicitly providing task-relevant knowledge outperforms using TTT alone.
-Furthermore, supplying task-relevant knowledge to the model after applying TTT still significantly improves the performance.
-This underscores the potential of developing strategies to effectively trigger and leverage TTT-acquired knowledge for downstream tasks, making it a promising direction for further research and exploration.
+  Through LIFT, embedding the inputs into the model's internal parameters enhances its familiarity with the inputs.
+However, the effectiveness of downstream tasks still depends on the model's ability to autonomously extract and utilize the parametric knowledge gained during LIFT.
+Our experiments (Appendix B) reveal that explicitly providing task-relevant knowledge outperforms using LIFT alone.
+Furthermore, supplying task-relevant knowledge to the model after applying LIFT still significantly improves the performance.
+This underscores the potential of developing strategies to effectively trigger and leverage LIFT-acquired knowledge for downstream tasks, making it a promising direction for further research and exploration.

-4. **Challenges using TTT with auxiliary tasks**\\
+4. **Challenges using LIFT with auxiliary tasks**\\
   Our findings reveal that auxiliary tasks offer minimal benefit and can even degrade performance due to overfitting.
 Additionally, simply fine-tuning the model on long texts does not inherently endow it with robust reasoning capabilities over such texts.
 These observations underscore the necessity for more effective strategies to harness the in-parameter knowledge of LLMs, enabling them to reason efficiently and accurately over extended contexts.

 # Appendix

 ## A. Results on Needle-in-a-Haystack (NIAH)

-We present the experimental results in the NIAH<d-cite key="niah"></d-cite> task in Figure 4, as further analysis of the pros and cons of our methods and directions for future works.
+We present the experimental results in the NIAH<d-cite key="niah"></d-cite> task in Figure 4, as further analysis of the pros and cons of LIFT and directions for future works.
 The task requires accurate retrieval from the contexts.
-We adopt a strong long-context model, Llama-3.1-8B-Instruct, as the baseline and apply the TTT method to the model.
+We adopt a strong long-context model, Llama-3.1-8B-Instruct, as the baseline and apply the LIFT framework to the model.

 The maximum context length of our test is 100K, which is within the 128K context window of Llama-3.1-8B-Instruct.
 As expected, the baseline achieves nearly perfect performance.
-However, TTT slightly degrades the performance and the degradation seems irregular.
+However, LIFT slightly degrades the performance and the degradation seems irregular.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/figure4_1_Needle-Long-Baseline.png" class="img-fluid" title="Figure 4(1)" %}
 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/figure4_2_Needle-Long-TTT.png" class="img-fluid" title="Figure 4(2)" %}
 <div class="caption">Figure 4.
-Performance on NIAH: ICL (top) vs. TTT (bottom)</div>
+Performance on NIAH: ICL (top) vs. LIFT (bottom)</div>

-The reason for the degradation may be that TTT introduces more noise to the model.
-While most parts of the context are irrelevant to the answer, TTT asks the model to memorize all the context.
-The model is likely to be misled by the large amount of irrelevant information through the TTT method.
+The reason for the degradation may be that LIFT introduces more noise to the model.
+While most parts of the context are irrelevant to the answer, LIFT asks the model to memorize all the context.
+The model is likely to be misled by the large amount of irrelevant information.

-As summarized in Section 5, precise memorization can be challenging for TTT.
-On the one hand, TTT can't accurately memorize the context while avoiding overfitting.
-On the other hand, TTT is likely to be misled when most information is irrelevant to the answer.
-Future works may improve TTT methods from these two aspects.
+As summarized in Section 5, precise memorization can be challenging for LIFT.
+On the one hand, LIFT can't accurately memorize the context while avoiding overfitting.
+On the other hand, LIFT is likely to be misled when most information is irrelevant to the answer.
+Future works may improve the LIFT framework from these two aspects.

-## B. TTT can perform much better with extracted evidence
+## B. LIFT can perform much better with extracted evidence

 For a task in LooGLE, the relevant evidences are provided as a sequence of multiple relevant information retrieved from long context for further computation, reorder, reasoning and comprehension to obtain the final answer.

-We make further studies on whether extracting relevant evidence can further enhance the long context understanding after TTT.
-In Table 5, it highlights the effectiveness of integrating evidences and combining it with TTT in greatly improving the model's performance, which leaves space for futher enhancement on the strategy of TTT.
-While TTT alone provides modest improvements, the most substantial gains are observed when evidences are integrated into the ICL process, either with or without TTT.
+We make further studies on whether extracting relevant evidence can further enhance the long context understanding after LIFT.
+In Table 5, it highlights the effectiveness of integrating evidences and combining it with LIFT in greatly improving the model's performance, which leaves space for futher enhancement on the strategy of LIFT.
+While LIFT alone provides modest improvements, the most substantial gains are observed when evidences are integrated into the ICL process, either with or without LIFT.

 Table 4 further expands the performance in Table 3 on specific tasks in LongQA in LooGLE.
-The combination of evidences, TTT and ICL clearly outperforms the other configurations across all metrics, **highlighting the importance of extracting relevant knowledge from parameters and executing explicit step-by-step reasoning in more complex tasks like long dependency QA**.
+The combination of evidences, ICL+LIFT clearly outperforms the other configurations across all metrics, **highlighting the importance of extracting relevant knowledge from parameters and executing explicit step-by-step reasoning in more complex tasks like long dependency QA**.
 The incorporation of evidences helps the model ground its inferences resulting in a more refined and contextually accurate response generation.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table5_loogle_evd.png" class="img-fluid" title="Table 5" %}
 <div class="caption">Table 5.
-Performance with extracted evidence of Llama3 on LongQA</div>
+Performance with extracted evidence of Llama3 in LongQA</div>

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table6_loogle_task_evd.png" class="img-fluid" title="Table 6" %}
 <div class="caption">Table 6.
 Performance with extracted evidence of each task in LongQA for Llama3</div>